Communication and Counselling-Stroke

 Participating in our reading and writing group with a volunteer is a great way to complement your speech therapy program.
 The aim of this program is to enhance reading comprehension, word recognition, writing skills, and other written-word based skills.
 Activities can be low-tech (pencil and paper) or high-tech using specialized therapeutic electronic applications on iPads, provided by the centre.
 A staff member or volunteer provides support and encouragement.

-Music, Speech, and Movement
+Communication, Rhythm, and Movement